 The core "bond-like" asset used by the Fund is bonds with the target allocation focused on gilts (bonds issued by the UK government) and investment grade UK corporate bonds (bonds issued by high quality companies in sterling).
-Within the bond allocation, the Committee has a wide degree of flexibility to invest in other bonds away from the strategic allocation which it thinks it is appropriate to do so on valuation grounds at present.
+Within the bond allocation, the Committee has a wide degree of flexibility to invest in other bonds if it thinks it is appropriate to do so on valuation grounds.
 Examples of this include taking a more global approach, investing in high yield bonds, private debt, or considering the bonds of emerging market economies.